Backcountry Skiing in Park City, Utah

 We’ve all seen amazing footage of skiers blowing through fresh, deep powder and imagined the joy and freedom of skiing down pristine, unmarked slopes.

 There are several backcountry ski guides and service providers located in and around the major ski resorts of Park City and Snowbird in Utah.
-The skiing and snow in these parts are world class, and the backcountry tour companies offer various ways to get you into virgin terrain, from Skinning (hard core) to Snowcat Skiing and Heli-skiing.
+The skiing and snow in these parts are world class, and the backcountry tour companies offer various ways to get you into virgin terrain, from Skinning (not for the unfit) to Snowcat Skiing and Heli-skiing.

 Powder Cats - Park City, Utah - Snowcat Skiing